Updated: August 28, 2024

 Ericeira is also the only destination in Europe to receive the honor of being named an official World Surfing Reserve by the Save the Wave coalition.
 The coastline is a rich ecological area where over 1,000 marine species have been identified.

-If you’re looking for a change in scenery after taking advantage of the perfect condition to practice surfing, consider heading to the town of Mafra to enjoy some pastéis de nata (traditional Portuguese custard tarts), visit Sintra for an easy romantic getaway, or head nearer to Lisbon and join the bustling excitement of the city.
+If you’re looking for a change in scenery after taking advantage of the perfect conditions to practice surfing, consider heading to the historic town of Mafra to enjoy some ginjinha (a Portuguese liqueur infused with ginja berries), visiting Sintra for an easy romantic getaway or heading closer to the Lisbon coast and joining the bustling excitement of the city.

 The rough waters here make it difficult for swimmers and divers, but surfers love the challenge posed by these impressive waves.